valentin-soler/valentin-soler/README.md

 ![Header](github-header-image.png)

-My name in Valentin, I'm a French student at [La Plateforme_](https://laplateforme.io/), You can find all professional and educational stuff i made here ([for pesonnal stuff](https://github.com/VoXaN24))
+My name in Valentin, I'm a French student at [La Plateforme_](https://laplateforme.io/), You can find all professional and educational stuff I made here ([for pesonnal stuff](https://github.com/VoXaN24))

-I personnaly host some service you can use (for non-commercial use only !)
+I personally host some service you can use (for non-commercial use only!)
 - [A PrivateBin Instance](https://p.hessfr.fr/)
 - [A ShareX Instance](https://i.hessfr.fr/)
 - [A Vaultwarden Instance](https://vault.hessfr.fr)
 - A Nextcloud Instance (Private)

-And maybe more in the futur (it depends of my needs !)
+And maybe more in the future (it depends on my needs!)

 How can you contact me ?
 - Discord : voxanv2